Who We Are

 • Monthly celebration of the Lord’s Supper.

-• Our children’s Sunday School classes are using our denomination's curriculum for the youngest years, reading and studying through the Bible through One Story Ministries' curriculum in the middle years, and learning the Westminster Shorter Catechism before they join the adult class.
-Our adult Sunday School class is watching and discussing A Time for Confidence from Ligonier Ministries.
+• Our children’s Sunday School classes are using our denomination's curriculum for the youngest years, reading and studying through the Bible through One Story Ministry's curriculum in the middle years, and learning the Westminster Shorter Catechism before they join the adult class.
+Our adult class uses various written and video curricula.
+One Story, Gospel Coalition, Ligonier, Banner of Truth, and Compass Media Ministries are some of the ministries we have used for adult Christian education.

 • Music that is God-honoring.
 Our goal is simple, Scriptural, and doctrinally-sound music.
 To this end, we use Colossians 3:16-17 as our guide: